HamStudy/examtools-docs/content/docs/cve/Zoom.md

 4. One-by-one admit your VEs from the Waiting Room.
 Be aware that the waiting room only displays a small number of names.
 You may have to scroll up and down.

 5. Designate one or two as co-hosts by clicking on their name and selecting the Make Co-Host option.
    Think of a co-host as Alternate NCS in case your Zoom session fails.
-You can alternative make all of the VEs or just room leads Co-Hosts.
+You can alternatively make all of the VEs or just room leads Co-Hosts.
 If a VE is not a co-host, you will need to move them.
 Otherwise, as a co-host, they can move themselves

  6. Make sure all your VEs have a good video presence and background -- either real or using a Zoom Virtual Background.
    We want our applicants to experience a friendly, positive, apolitical image of our VE team, our VEC, and the